SciML/DiffEqDocs.jl/docs/src/solvers/dae_solve.md

 These methods require the DAE to be an `ODEProblem` in mass matrix form.
 For extra options for the solvers, see the ODE solver page.

+!!! note

+    The standard Hermite interpolation used for ODE methods in OrdinaryDiffEq.jl is not applicable to the algebraic variables.
+Thus for the following mass-matrix methods, use the interplation (thus `saveat`) with caution if the default Hermite interpolation is used.
+All methods which mention a specialized interpolation (and implicit ODE methods) are safe.

 #### Rosenbrock Methods

 - `ROS3P` - 3rd order A-stable and stiffly stable Rosenbrock method.
 Keeps high